woojinb1/AI-ML-for-Microscopy-Hackathon-2025/README.md

 * Successfully analyzes polycrystalline HRTEM images containing weak crystallinity and phase heterogeneity.
 * Identifies multiple coexisting crystalline phases and measures crystallite sizes ranging from nanometers to tens of nanometers.
 * Significantly reduces analysis time compared to manual methods and ensures reproducibility independent of the analyst.

-## 🔮 Future Work
-* Integration with crystallographic databases for automatic phase suggestion.
-* Correlation with EDS/EELS data for comprehensive structure-composition relationship analysis.

 ## 📜 References
 * Ophus, C. (2019). *Microscopy and Microanalysis*.